Yiddish grammar

 Yiddish grammar is the system of principles which govern the structure of the Yiddish language.
 This article describes the standard form laid out by YIVO while noting differences in significant dialects such as that of many contemporary Hasidim.
-As a Germanic language descended from Middle High German, Yiddish grammar is very similar to that of German, though it also has numerous linguistic innovations as well as grammatical features influenced by or borrowed from Hebrew, Aramaic, and various Slavic languages.
+As a Germanic language descended from Middle High German, Yiddish grammar is fairly similar to that of German, though it also has numerous linguistic innovations as well as grammatical features influenced by or borrowed from Hebrew, Aramaic, and various Slavic languages.

 Nouns

 Gender

 Yiddish nouns are classified into one of three grammatical genders: masculine (זכר zokher), feminine (נקבֿה nekeyve) and neuter (נײטראַל neytral).
 To a large extent, the gender of a noun is unpredictable, though there are some regular patterns: